adolff4ik/news_checker/README.md

 # news_checker
-It is the app which (on this stage) at the click of a button keeps information about any news that can be found by keyword and country that you enter.
+It is the django app which keeps information about any news that can be found by keyword, country and so on, that you enter.